anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 The Software is provided **"as is"**, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
 In no event shall the authors be liable for any claim, damages, or other liability arising from the use of the Software.

 ## **Clarification of Non-Commercial Use**
 **Non-commercial use** means the use of this software for personal purposes or academic projects, without any financial gain or benefit.
-If you wish to use this project for commercial purposes, please [contact the author](mailto:youremail@example.com) to request permission.
+If you wish to use this project for commercial purposes, please contact the author to request permission.

-For further information or requests, please send me a DM.